 The University of Dublin, Trinity College needs to collect and use personal data (information) for a variety of purposes about its staff, students and other individuals who come in contact with the College.
 The purposes of processing data include the organisation and administration of courses, examinations, research activities, the recruitment and payment of staff, compliance with statutory obligations, etc. Data Protection legislation safeguards the privacy rights of individuals in relation to the processing of personal data.
-The Data Protection Act 1988 and the Data Protection (Amendment) Act 2003 confer rights on individuals as well as responsibilities on those persons processing personal data.
+The Data Protection Act 2018 confers rights on individuals as well as responsibilities on those persons processing personal data.
 Personal data, both automated and manual, are data relating to a living individual who is or can be identified, either from the data or from the data in conjunction with other information.

 Purpose of this policy